 Nothing screams college dorm room more than a frame-less bed without a headboard.
 While you may have been able to stay somewhat comfortable in your 20s with this set-up, it’s really time to upgrade your sleeping space.
 Depending on your personal style, you can opt for an upholstered headboard with luxe, tufted velvet, or a minimalist wooden one for mid-century modern lovers.

 6. An Organized Bookshelf

 It’s acceptable and even stylish to have books and magazines stacked in piles as “decor” in your 20s, but this simply won’t fly once you hit your 30s.
 Invest in a nice bookshelf that matches your interior and helps foster your budding organizing habits.
 Book shelves are also great way to infuse your space with your own personality and to display your interests.
-If you’re in a small space or apartment, opt for a ladder book shelf or a corner bookshelf to save space.
+If you’re in a small space or apartment, opt for a

 [caption id="attachment_62852" align="aligncenter" width="792"] Image courtesy of Amazon[/caption]